Kyouuma/Tutorials/quarkus-keycloak/README.md

 docker cp -R keycloak:/tmp/ .
 ```
 ## NOTE
-there's currently a bug in quarkus while using mp.jwt.verify.publickey.location in native mode. [issues 6740](https://github.com/quarkusio/quarkus/issues/6740).
+there's currently a bug in "mp.jwt.verify.publickey.location" in native mode with urls. [issues 6740](https://github.com/quarkusio/quarkus/issues/6740).
+You can put the certificate in a certificate-name.pem file instead.
 This should be fixed in the next release 1.4.0.Final